 Interactive Icebreaker Wall Display

-We love a good interactive wall display to engage students in their surroundings, and this one doubles as a getting-to-know-you activity and interactive icebreaker wall display that can be used for the whole first term of the school year.
+We love a good interactive wall display to engage students in their surroundings, and this one doubles as a getting-to-know-you activity.
+Our interactive icebreaker wall display isn’t just for week1, but can be used for the whole first term of the school year.

 The resource download includes a display banner, lily pads with ‘getting to know you questions,’ and decorations to help create this super cute pond display.